[Workbench] Remove delete functionality from Users table

 #10 Updated by Radhika Chippada over 4 years ago

 - Contains fix for this issue as well as 6916.
 The tests and the logic were too close and hence was productive to in one stretch

 - Added a deletable? to arvados_base.rb per Tom's suggestion and used it in delete_object_button partial

 - While at it, also created a show_home_button partial and moved the logic to show the Home button into it

-#11 Updated by Tom Clegg about 4 years ago
+#11 Updated by Tom Clegg over 4 years ago

 I think this